LarryGasik/PhotoArchiver/README.md

 - Reads settings (source and destination) and invokes the archive process from `Program.Main`.
 - Enumerates files from the source, determines album folders by date, and constructs unique destination filenames.
 - Copies files into the destination structure, creating folders as needed via the file system abstraction.

-## Contributing
-Feel free to open issues or pull requests for improvements such as enhanced metadata parsing, duplicate detection, or a richer Windows Forms UI.